-Lesson: Now, to finish the plagues!
+Lesson is found in Exodus 12-14: Now, to finish the plagues!
 10. (12:29) God told Moses that there would be one more plague.
 And, then Pharaoh would let the people go.

 For the final plague, I used Nicole's idea from PTP.
 I printed the doors onto a tan cardstock and cut each sheet into 4 pieces, leaving the extra paper around the door.
 I also cut the same tan cardstock without any print and used this for the bottom layer.
 As you can see from the above photos, I cut the door on the right side and the top, leaving the door connected on the left side so the kids can open and close it.
 Then, I glued the small craft sticks to the sides, then the top to form the lintel.
 I will let the kids use a red permanent marker to paint the 'blood' on the door frame.
 This will be the last item for their 10 plagues bag and they can take everything home!
 The doors are black & white so you can print onto your choice of color cardstock.
 You can print the doors here.